 I would love for veterinary clinics out there to put together better YouTube channels.

-One thing that is of less value are channels that veterinarians are putting in a format that does not appeal to me.
 I am curious how many people are in my position who own dogs and who are busy professionals?

 The advice I would give if I opened a veterinarian clinic